djsdoodle/nelua-terminal/README.md

 # nelua-terminal
-a terminal emulator written in nelua
+a terminal emulator kind of written in nelua

-dont expect this to be good or even useable

-for now its just really dumb
+basically i ripped code of a website, wrote very simple nelua code, and made a compiler script. i genuinely feel bad for doing this. no one should program like this.